Frequently Asked Questions

 - Cost: CHI delivers a superior treatment program, and does so at a cost significantly below current competitors’ rates.

 - Provider Education: Through shared treatment protocols, we get the various providers “on the same page” regarding treatment.
-This ends the battle between the therapist, who is trying to get the patient to be drug free and receptive to treatment, only to have the MD putting the patient on methadone.
+This ends the battle between the providers of differing opinions.
 By providing state-of-the-art information regarding patient care, all professionals work in tandem, instead of at cross-purposes.

 - Demographic outreach: CHI™ serves individuals of all ages, 14 years old and older, and addresses associated symptoms and groupings frequently associated with addiction, including depression, dual diagnosis, and conduct disorders in adolescents, high conflict couples, blended families, LGBT clients, and extended and genetic families.

 - Psychological therapies include individual, group, and relational counseling in addition to personalized Case Management and intensive retreats.

 - Acupuncture-assisted detox and organ support: creating ease and nurturing environment for detox, and supporting total health model of care.